Miss Universe Great Britain 2021

-Miss Universe Great Britain 2021 was the 13th edition of the Miss Universe Great Britain pageant.
-Emma Collingridge of Suffolk was crowned as the winner by outgoing titleholder Jeanette Akua of London.
-The pageant took place on 16 October 2021 at the Riverfront Arts Centre in Newport, Wales, United Kingdom.
+Miss Universe Great Britain 2021 was the 13th edition of the Miss Universe Great Britain pageant, held at the Riverfront Arts Centre in Newport, Wales, on 16 October 2021.

+Jeanette Akua of London crowned Emma Collingridge of Suffolk as her successor at the end of the event.
 Collingridge represented Great Britain at Miss Universe 2021 finishing in the Top 16.